-The Episerver CMS SearchDataSource web control is a flexible web control enabling different types of searches in an Episerver CMS website.
-It can support text and property searches, and you can apply criteria to both types of searches.
+The Episerver CMS SearchDataSource web control is a flexible web control which supports property searches, and you can apply different criteria to the search functionality.

 From code-behind files, you also can call the FindPagesWithCriteria() method of the EPiServer.DataFactory class to perform property-based searches.
 The FindPagesWithCriteria method is used by the SearchDataSource control when you perform a property-based search.

 From markup or visual design mode, add PropertyCriteria controls to the SearchDataSource tag.
-From code-behind files, create EPiServer.PropertyCriteria instances and insert them into a PropertyCriteriaCollection that is passed to the FindPagesWithCriteria method.
+From code-behind files, create EPiServer.PropertyCriteria instances and insert them into a PropertyCriteriaCollection that is passed to FindPagesWithCriteria.
 You must add the SearchDataSource control's DataSourceID attribute to the control that renders the data.